COVID-19 IS AFFECTING US ALL, BUT IT WILL DEVASTATE VULNERABLE COMMUNITIES

-COVID-19 is affecting us all, but it will devastate vulnerable communities.
-Families living in poverty without savings, healthcare and a reliable income will be most affected.
+Families living in poverty without savings, healthcare and a reliable income will be most affected by coronavirus.
 Many are without access to soap, clean water or health knowledge – the basics needed to stop the spread of the virus.
 Even in developed countries, healthcare systems are under enormous pressure – those in developing countries will likely collapse.

 COVID-19 WEBINAR SERIES